 - Divorce education programs for parents and children that the court works with.
 (Our firm can provide referrals.)

 - Family therapy offered at public or private centers.

-For help with family law issues in Washington, including those related to custody, child support, and visitation, contact The Law Offices of Molly B. Kenny at 425-460-0550.
+For help with family law issues in Washington, including those related to custody, child support, and visitation, contact our Bellevue family law office at 425-460-0550.